Let me start by saying something very important, just incase some people decide not to read the whole post.

 Breastfeeding my two girls has been one of the best decisions of my life.
 I would love to see it considered less of a big deal and I would love to see more people doing it.
 However I know very well that not everyone has as smooth a breastfeeding journey as I have.

 Should you decide to stop or even decide not to start breastfeeding – don’t feel guilty about it – not for one moment.
 It really is nobody else’s business.
 Motherhood has enough guilt attached without you laying any more on yourself!
-Fed is best and only you can make the decision as to how you want to feed your baby….buuuut…..if you are able then my advice would be to give it a go.
-Like me you could discover that it works really well for you and turns out to be a wonderful experience for you and your baby.
+Happiness is best and only you can make the decision as to how you want to feed your baby….buuuut…..if you are able then my advice would be to give it a go.
+Like me you could discover that it works really well and turns out to be a wonderful experience for you and your baby.

 Love Rachel ❤️